markgw/uh-nlp2021/docs/week1/index.md

 [0, 1, 4, 9, 16]
 ```

-The comprehension describes the idea of iterating over `range(5)`, observing each value `n` of it in turn and squaring them.
+The comprehension describes the idea of iterating over `range(5)`, observing each value `i` of it in turn and squaring them.
 The values produced in this way are then used to populate a list.
 This in an example of describing *what we want* rather than how to accomplish some task.

 The syntax here is `<expr> for <value> in <iterable>`.
 In addition, the syntax allows us to include an optional `if` statement following the iterable, for example like this: